azuline/rose/README.md

 Bug fixes are happily accepted!

 However, please do not open a pull request for a new feature without prior discussion.
 Rosé is a pet project that I developed for personal use.
 Rosé is designed to match my specific needs and constraints, and is never destined to be widely adopted.
-Therefore, I will lean towards keeping the feature set focused and small, and will not add too many features over the lifetime of the project.
+Therefore, the feature set will remain focused and small.

 Rosé is provided as-is, really!